Gustavclausen1804/mlops_sample_project/README.md

-# mlops_sample_project
+# mlops_sample_project 🚀

-This is sample project for machine learning operations.
-Tempalte is created by Nicki Skafte Detlefsen
+This is a sample project for machine learning operations.
+Template is created by Nicki Skafte Detlefsen.

-## Project structure
+## Project structure 📁

 The directory structure of the project looks like this:
 ```txt